 We first met our birthmother by phone and we were very nervous.
 However, she was nervous too and we all made an agreement from the beginning to just relax and get to know each other.
 We ended up having such a great conversation that we didn’t even want to end it.
 That led to many video chat conversations as the pregnancy progressed.
 When we met for the first time face to face, we had been video chatting for several weeks and been involved in the process with her by that point.
 Building that connection prior to the first meeting enabled it to be a very comfortable and enjoyable connection.

 Adopting a baby can be a lengthy process - how did you get through the wait?

-We were anticipating at least a year to get matched, but it happened in just a couple of months.
+We were anticipating at least a year to get chosen, but it happened in just a couple of months.
 Even if it had not happened that quickly, we would have been ok with that.
 We loved the process of getting ready for our baby to arrive.
-We weren’t sure how long it would take to be matched with a birthmother, but found staying busy with preparations for the arrival of a baby to be very fun.
+We weren’t sure how long it would take to be chosen by an expectant mother, but found staying busy with preparations for the arrival of a baby to be very fun.
 We worked on a nursery and researching strollers and diaper brands and everything baby during those initial months.
 We didn’t stop life during the wait – we just focused on enjoying the process.

 Describe receiving the call that your baby was being born and traveling to meet her:

 Our birthmother wanted us to be in the room for the delivery and expressed that to us from the very beginning.
 However, we live in a different state and knew it might be tough in regards to timing.
 As soon as we knew she was in labor, we secured flights.
 We unfortunately missed the actual delivery by a few hours.
 However, we felt like we were there in the delivery room with a second by second account via text and video during the delivery.

 Describe the feeling of finally meeting your baby.